chaldeok/TC-trafficlight/README.md

 # SPA trafficlight emulator
 ---
-The application emulates trafficlight and has 3 screens:
+The application emulates trafficlight operations and has 3 screens:

 * Screen 1: Red on (green and yellow is off)
 * Screen 2: Yellow on (green and red is off)